JingHuaMan/SylixOS-Shell-Enhancement/Design Report/Design Report.md

 Besides, ttinyShell has already included a basic auto-completion function.
 When typing in the prefix of the files in the current folder or `Home` folder,  it could automatically complete the rest; and if there are multiple file names share the same prefix, then the alternative will be also shown just below the current line.
 It's actually similar to `Bash`.

-TTinyShell has no pipeline, no output filter, and no divi-screen display.
+TTinyShell has no pipe, no output filter, and no divi-screen display.
 It also supports shell scripts, but complicated mechanisms like `if` / `else` / `while` could not be used in the scripts yet.

 ### Tools We will Use